 Please note that recent changes to US entry requirements mean that if you live in a country which is part of the US Visa Waiver Program but have recently (since 2011) travelled to one of a number of specific countries (see below) then you will not be able to use the Visa Waiver Program and must instead apply for a full visa to travel to the US.
 Currently (9 Oct 2017) the list of countries affected are Iraq, Syria, Iran, Sudan, Libya, Somalia, or Yemen, but please see here for more details and current inclusions.

-Do you need a visa for Afghanistan?
-Secret Compass will supply each teammate with a Letter of Invitation, to support your visa application.
+Secret Compass will supply each expedition teammate with a Letter of Invitation, to support your visa application.
 You may also need to provide utility bills, flight confirmation and draft itineraries.
 You will also require a Tajikistan visa (multiple-entry tourist visa – see below) with a GBAO permit attached.
 We advise allowing at least two months to arrange both visas.
 Secret Compass will request details such as a passport scan in advance to help us process your Letter of Invitation.
-This is relevant for our Wakhan Corridor: Connecting the Pamirs expedition.

-Do you need a visa for Armenia?
 Citizens of 51 countries, including all EU countries and USA, do not require a visa to enter Armenia.
 Most, but not all, other nationalities can obtain a visa on arrival.
-This is relevant for our Armenia: Fables, Myths and Legends expedition.

-Do you need a visa for Burma?
 Citizens of Brunei, Cambodia, Indonesia, Laos, Philippines, Thailand and Vietnam do not require a visa.
 Most other nationalities who enter through Yangon, Nay Pyi Taw or Mandalay airports can apply in advance for an e-visa.
 This is only issued within three months of travel but applications are usually processed quickly.
 You will need a digital copy of a recent passport photograph that exactly matches their required dimensions (this may take some editing).
-This is relevant for our Armenia: Fables, Myths and Legends expedition.

-Do you need a visa for Chad?
 British and EU passport holders require a visa to visit Chad.
 There is no Chad Embassy in the United Kingdom, and British passport holders should lodge their applications through the embassy in Brussels.
 This can either be done in person, or by utilising the services of a visa assistance company.
 Secret Compass will provide the required hotel booking confirmation to submit alongside your application and you will be required to provide a valid Yellow Fever Certificate regardless of your previous travel history.
 Please lodge the application in good time as the process can be long and unpredictable, regularly taking more than three weeks.
-This is relevant for our Chad: The Sahara’s Volcanic Heartland expedition.

-Do you need a visa for China?
 Under certain circumstances, transiting passengers do not require a visa.
 British nationals transiting by air through Beijing Capital International airport, Shanghai (Pudong and Hongqiao), Chengdu, Guangzhou, Chongqing, Dalian, Shenyang or Kunming, and travelling on to a third country, can enter China visa-free under a 72-hour visa waiver as long as you are remaining within the city municipality (or within Guangdong province in the case of Guangzhou) and have evidence of your onward journey.
 Under any other circumstances you must arrange to get a Chinese visa in advance.
 Our North Korea expedition starts and ends in China so you may need a Chinese visa in addition to a North Korean one.
-This is relevant for our North Korea: Into the Secret State expedition.

-Do you need a visa for the DRC?
-Secret Compass will provide detailed instructions on how to submit your visa application directly to Virunga National Park national park (this is relevant for our DRC: The Volcanoes of Virunga expedition).
+Secret Compass will provide detailed instructions on how to submit your visa application directly to Virunga National Park national park.
 You will also require a multiple-entry Rwandan visa, see below.

-Do you need a visa for Egypt?
 In 2015, the Egyptian government announced that all tourists will require a visa in advance, regardless of their nationality.
 They later reversed this decision until they put an e-visa system in place.
 Presently, visas are available on arrival for some nationalities but we advise everyone who is able to apply in advance to do so in case new restrictions are brought in again.
-This is relevant for our Sinai, Egypt: Nomadic Desert Crossing expedition.

-Do you need a visa for Gabon?
 Citizens of all countries except Morocco, Mauritania and Tunisia require a visa.
 Gabon recently introduced e-visas or apply through your local embassy.
 You will need proof of a hotel reservation which will be provided by Secret Compass.
-This is relevant for our Gabon: A Tale of Two Rivers packrafting expedition.

-Do you need a visa for Kurdistan?
 14-day visas are available on arrival at Erbil airport for UK, EU and Australian citizens.
 These are valid for visitors staying within Kurdistan only and are not valid in other parts of Iraq.
-This is relevant for our Kurdistan: The Secret Peaks of Iraq expedition.

-Do you need a visa for Madagascar?
 Most nationalities require a visa.
 A 30-day tourist visa is available on arrival at Antananarivo airport.
-This is relevant for our Epic Madagascar Peak to Sea Challenge expedition.

-Do you need a visa for Malawi?
 British nationals need a visa and can either apply for one in advance, or purchase one at any port of entry.
 Be aware that there may be long queues.
 Visas are only valid for 90 days so don’t apply too early, and you will need copies of three months’ bank statements to prove you have at least £35 per day to support yourself, along with your itinerary and booking confirmation.
-This is relevant for our charitable, fundraising expedition to Malawi in partnership with AMECA.

-Do you need a visa for Panama?
-For our Darien Gap expedition: British nationals do not require a visa for stays of less than 90 days but must have a return or onward ticket and the equivalent of US$500 or a credit card.
-This is relevant for our Panama: Mysteries of the Darien Gap expedition.
+British nationals do not require a visa for stays of less than 90 days but must have a return or onward ticket and the equivalent of US$500 or a credit card.

 Russia: Far East (for Kamchatka expedition)

-Do you need a visa for Russia’s Kamchatka peninsula?
 Most nationalities require a tourist visa.
 Our local partners will arrange a tourist/hotel voucher which you can then use to apply for your Russian visa.
 We will need to know your dates and location of entry into/ exit from Russia and any other cities you are visiting outside of our Kamchatka expedition itinerary.
 British nationals must submit biometric data on application so you will need to go in person to the visa processing centre ((Russian visa services are outsourced to VFS Global and aren’t dealt with by the embassies themselves).
 During busy periods, the application centre may refuse to issue visas more than three months in advance of travel.
-This is relevant for our Kamchatka: Land of Fire and Ice expedition.

 Russia: Siberia (for Nenets expedition)

-Do you need a visa for Rwanda?
 For our DRC: The Volcanoes of Virunga expedition (see above), you will also need a multiple-entry Rwandan visa for the expedition begins and ends in Rwanda.
 This visa is obtainable on arrival for British, Australian, German, Israeli, New Zealand, South African, Swedish and US citizens.
-This is relevant for our DRC: The Volcanoes of Virunga expedition.

 Tajikistan (for Afghanistan expedition)

-Do you need a visa for Tajikistan?
 A Tajik visa is needed for our Wakhan Corridor expedition.
 You should apply for a 30-day double-entry tourist visa with GBAO permit.
 Secret Compass will supply a covering letter and outline itinerary to support your application.
 If required, you can use visa assistance agencies to apply for your Tajikistan and Afghanistan visas consecutively.
-This is relevant for our Wakhan Corridor: Connecting the Pamirs expedition.

 Check your visa stamps or papers